 The Eastern Sierra region is well-known for its rugged topography and sagebrush-covered slopes, and this photo represents better than any other I’ve made what I love about the Eastern Sierra colorful flowers, rocks, and snowy peaks.

-Metal prints are printed with European dye sub inks on glossy or satin coating and heat-pressed onto .045 aluminum that is durable, scratch resistant, and easy to clean.
-They come with rounded corners and are ready to hang.
+Metal prints are made by infusing dyes directly onto specially coated, .045 aluminum sheets that are durable, scratch resistant, and easy to clean.
+They are waterproof and weatherproof, but should not be displayed in direct sunlight.
+They come with 1/8″ rounded corners and are ready to hang.

 Prints take 15-20 days to process, then will be shipped.